pop the question

 Did you ever notice that Jesus was constantly asking questions to those around Him?
 "Search the Scriptures" (Jn 5:39), especially the gospels, and notice the contexts in which He asks these questions.
 At times, he asks a question to elicit a response of faith (see Lk 18:41).
 Sometimes, he asks a question as the grand finale to a teaching (see Mt 21:31, 42).
 At other times, he asks a question which He knows that no one will answer, simply to drive home a point (see Mk 3:4; Mt 22:45).

 Learn from Jesus.
-One well-timed question from our lips may open a hostile heart forever.
+One well-timed question from our lips can open a hostile heart forever.

 Prayer: Father, may my words be pleasing to You.